richardgaywood/paydata.org/content/sprawlrunners/magic/summoning/summoning.md

 Take drain on a natural 1, as usual.

 Summoned spirits last for (Spirit die type) hours and can do unlimited things for the summoner in that time.
-There is no concept of favours, like spirit summoning in Shadowrun.
+There is no concept of favours as used in spirit summoning in Shadowrun.
 Remote services - anything that takes the spirit more than (Spirit die type)×10 metres away from its summoner - use this time period up at 10× faster rate.

 A summoner can dismiss a summoned spirit as a free action.